srctool/camouflage/CONTRIBUTING.md

 ## Questions
 If you’re unsure where something belongs or how to start, please open a discussion/issue or email contact@srctool.org.
 Thanks for contributing!

+## Keeping submodules in sync
+- PRs targeting `develop` (and `main`) in the upstream root repo will automatically update submodule pointers so the root points to the latest commits in each submodule’s matching branch (develop → submodules’ develop; main → submodules’ main).
+- Local convenience (optional): we ship Git hooks to help keep submodules updated when you switch branches or pull:
+  - Hooks are in `.githooks/` and call `scripts/sync-submodules.sh`.
+  - Enable them once per clone:
+    - `git config core.hooksPath .githooks`
+  - After enabling, submodules will be initialized and, when on `main` or `develop`, advanced to the latest `origin/main` or `origin/develop` respectively.
+You can also run the script manually: `scripts/sync-submodules.sh`.
+  - Note: hooks are opt-in and affect only your local clone.

+## Release and versioning
+- Day-to-day work flows as forks → feature/bugfix branches → PRs into `develop`.
+- When preparing a release, create `release/<version>` from `develop` in your fork and open a PR into `main` on the upstream repository.
+- After the PR is approved and merged into `main`, tag the merge commit with `v<major>.<minor>.<patch>` (e.g., `v1.2.3`).
+- The version tag triggers automation to:
+  - Generate/update changelogs and create a GitHub Release.
+  - Publish library artifacts for both `kotlin-lib` and `dart-lib` (subject to secrets being configured).
+  - Update root documentation and changelog.
+- Hotfixes: branch from `main` as `hotfix/<desc>`, PR into `main`, tag a new `v<...>` upon merge, then back-merge to `develop`.